osmosis-labs/osmosis/docs/developing/modules/spec-gov.md

 ### submit-proposal (update pool incentives)

-Update the weight of a specified pool in regards to its share of incentives
+Update the weight of specified pool gauges in regards to their share of incentives

 ```
 tx gov submit-proposal update-pool-incentives [proposal-file] --from --chain-id